Tetrakern/fictioneer/FAQ.md

 Yes, you can use the theme for multiple authors.
 Just enable the option to "display authors on cards and posts" under **Fictioneer > General** and assign the author role as needed.
 Do not make everyone an administrator!
 Keep also in mind that huge visitor counts will require a more powerful server.
 The theme is intended for individuals and small collectives.

+If you want to display multiple authors **per story or chapter,** you need to check the "Enable advanced meta fields" option under Fictioneer > Settings > General.
+This will display several extra inputs that most sites just do not need, hence they are hidden by default.

 #### Q: Can this be an archive for user contributed content?

 Technically, yes.
 However, this is not recommended for several reasons.
 The theme lacks a frontend content submission system, which means you need to grant random people access to the admin panels.
 While the included role manager allows you to restrict a user’s capabilities, WordPress was never intended for unsafe authors.
 You will need to watch and moderate everyone, making this only viable for smaller communities with a trustworthy team.